kris659/kris659/README.md

 I can't make the entire project public, because it contains licensed assets.

-Steam page should be available by the and of the March.
+Steam page should be available by the and of the April.

 Game is planned to be released in July/August.